 Assessment activities may incorporate written, oral, group and online components.

 The central focus of this program is the thesis project, which is supported by individual and small group interaction with staff, peers and industry experts.

-Your thesis project will focus on a topic of your choice, negotiated with a supervisor, to allow you to address a policy-related research and development issue.
+Your thesis project will focus on a topic of your choice, negotiated with a supervisor, to allow you to address a research question.
 It will also provide a foundation for you to pursue further study or your career aspirations.

-The thesis project will have an assessable outcome equivalent to between 15,000 and 20,000 words spread over the 2 semesters.
+The thesis project will have an assessable outcome equivalent to between 12,000 and 15,000 words spread over the 2 semesters.

 In addition, you will complete a total of 3 core subjects that will assist you in writing your thesis and studies.
 These are: